206: Ring of Terror

 Oh, look.
 She’s mad ‘cause she lost her job on Petticoat Junction.

-Petticoat Junction was a TV sitcom about life at a hotel in a small town.
+Petticoat Junction was a TV sitcom about life at a hotel near the small town of Hooterville.
 It aired from 1963 to 1970 on CBS as part of their interconnected triad of “rural” sitcoms, the other two being Green Acres and The Beverly Hillbillies.
 Its cancellation despite decent ratings was the first of the so-called “CBS Rural Purge” in 1971.
 In an attempt to “urbanize” their programming, all three of the above-mentioned shows, along with Hee-Haw, Mayberry R.F.D., and others were cancelled, even though they all had average-to-good standing in the ratings.

 Henry Gibson (b.
 James Bateman; 1935-2009) was an actor best known for being a regular on NBC’s sketch comedy series Rowan & Martin’s Laugh-In (1968-1973) for three seasons.
 In one recurring sketch, he would appear dressed as a hippie, holding a huge artificial flower, and recite a poem, starting off by saying, “[The title], by Henry Gibson.”
 He also appeared frequently on the ABC anthology series Love, American Style (1969-1974), played the leader of the Illinois Nazis in The Blues Brothers (1980), and played mysterious neighbor Dr. Werner Klopek in the 1989 horror-comedy The ‘Burbs.